-- A. To sort all written questions and comments relating to National Reports of the Country Group into groups according to the Convention on Nuclear Safety's articles; - B. To develop the major themes and issues arising from these questions and comments;

-- C. To do the above with objectivity and in accordance with the prescribed timetables and in agreed formats to ensure consistency and to follow-up with National Contacts when they seem likely to miss deadlines; and, - D. To provide the Country Group Officers with the above analysis so that they are wellinformed of the issues before the start of the Country Group's discussions.
+- A. To sort all written questions and comments relating to National Reports of the Country Group into groups according to the Convention on Nuclear Safety's articles; - B. To develop the major themes and issues arising from these questions and comments; - C. To do the above with objectivity and in accordance with the prescribed timetables and in agreed formats to ensure consistency and to follow-up with National Contacts when they seem likely to miss deadlines; - D. To provide the Country Group Officers with the above analysis so that they are wellinformed of the issues before the start of the Country Group's discussions; and, - E. To support the Rapporteur during Country Group sessions and in the finalization of the Country Review Reports.